'Why do dog grooming scissors catch, lock or jam?'

 * Premature blunting is likely to occur as more pressure will be needed from the dog groomer's thumb and hand in order to make the blade's cutting edge to cut.
 It is advised to seek the services of a scissor sharpener to professionally service and restore the scissors.

 * Locking or Catching of the shear's teeth against the bottom scissor blade.

-* If the scissor's tension is too loose, this can result in the entire tension system can fall out and the components being lost or broken.
+* If the scissor's tension is too loose, this can result in the entire tension system falling out and the components being lost or broken.
 Seeking the help of a professional scissor sharpener is highly advised if this occurs.

 How to check and adjust a dog grooming scissor's tension?

-Checking and adjust a scissor's tension, is a vital part of a dog groomer's care and maintenance regime for all their dog grooming scissors.
+Checking and adjusting a scissor's tension is a vital part of a dog groomer's care and maintenance regime for all their dog grooming scissors.

 Why are Abbfabb Grooming Dog Grooming Scissors different?

-There are many different makes and models of dog grooming scissors available, and all with their own qualities and features.
-At Abbfabb Grooming Scissors, each pair of dog grooming scissors have been ergonomically designed to ensure that the dog groomer can use their scissors with comfort and ease.
+There are many different makes and models of dog grooming scissors available, all with their own qualities and features.
+At Abbfabb Grooming Scissors, each pair of dog grooming scissors has been ergonomically designed to ensure that the dog groomer can use their scissors with comfort and ease.

 Why are ergonomically designed dog grooming scissors crucial to a dog groomer?